FraserHitchen/QuestBot/README.md

 # QuestBot
-Utility bot for Paragon discord server.
+This bot provides utilities for the Paragon discord server.

+**q!hunters:** Counts the numbers and levels of current quest hunters.